mikesz88/alien_budgets_backend/README.md

 25. Add token in a cookie for browser
 26. Add protected route to /me.
 Still need to modify protection to be only see students based on classCodes.
 27. Add authorization to getAllStudents route
+28. Create Email service for forgot password to user.
+Needs link to actual webpage so they can make the necessary changes.